GQYXYH/realpen/README.md

 $ python example_code.py
 ```

-If errors occur while using the hardware can be solved by unplugging the device or restarting the computer.
+While using the hardware errors can occurs which often can be solved by unplugging the device or restarting the computer.

 ### Usage
 #### OpenAI Gym interface
-Usage is very similar to most OpenAI gym environments.
-Especially if you use the hardware classes it requires that you close the environment when finished (See WARNING).
-This can be done with a context manager using a `with` statement:
+Usage is very similar to most [OpenAI Gym](https://github.com/openai/gym) environments.
+Important and different to normal OpenAI Gym is that if you use the hardware classes it requires that you close the environment when finished (See WARNING).
+This can be done with context managers using a `with` statement:
 ```python
 import gym
 from gym_brt.envs import QubeSwingupEnv